rust-lang/rfcs/text/0000-try-trait-v2.md

 ## Methods on `ControlFlow`

-On nightly there are are a [variety of methods](https://doc.rust-lang.org/nightly/std/ops/enum.ControlFlow.html#implementations) available on `ControlFlow`.
+On nightly there are a [variety of methods](https://doc.rust-lang.org/nightly/std/ops/enum.ControlFlow.html#implementations) available on `ControlFlow`.
 However, none of them are needed for the stabilization of the traits, so they left out of this RFC.
 They can be considered by libs at a later point.

 There's a basic set of simple ones that could be included if desired, though:
 ```rust